 British Airways Visa Card welcome bonus

-The British Airways Visa Signature® Card offers a welcome bonus of up to 120,000 bonus Avios, structured such that you’ll earn 4 Avios per $1 spent on all purchases within your first year up to $30,000.
+The British Airways Visa Signature® Card offers a welcome bonus of up to 100,000 bonus Avios.

 Is this new welcome bonus actually a good offer?

 This is actually one of the better offers we’ve seen on this card.
 The welcome bonus is structured as follows:

 - 50,000 bonus Avios after you spend $3,000 on purchases within the first three months from account opening

 - 50,000 additional bonus Avios after you spend $20,000 total on purchases within your first year from account opening

 In other words, if you spent $20,000 within the first year you’d earn a minimum of 120,000 Avios (100,000 Avios, plus an additional 20,000 Avios through spend).